-Furthermore, QNB's loan portfolio, as well as the economy of Qatar, is driven by oil and gas and related industries.
-Many of QNB's corporate customers engage in the production and/or export of oil and gas, or provide related businesses and services (such as construction services) to the oil and gas industry.
+Furthermore, the economy of Qatar is driven by oil and gas and related industries.
+Some of QNB's corporate customers engage in the production and/or export of oil and gas, or provide related businesses and services (such construction services) as to the and gas industry.
 See "-Slower economic growth in the countries where the QNB Group operates could adversely impact QNB".
-A prolonged and material downturn in hydrocarbon demand and/or related prices will likely slow economic growth and may adversely affect the business of many of QNB's customers and may result in reduced profits, liquidity and cash flow, a fall in loan growth and asset values, and an increase in loan defaults, in each case, of QNB.
+A prolonged and material downturn in hydrocarbon demand and/or related prices will likely slow economic growth and may adversely affect the business of QNB's customers and may result in reduced profits, liquidity and cash flow, a fall in loan growth and asset values, and an increase in loan defaults, in each case, of QNB.
+Additional factors, such as the price and availability of new technologies, including renewable energy and unconventional oil and gas extraction methods, and the global geopolitical climate and other relevant conditions, may have an indirect impact on hydrocarbon demand and natural gas prices.
+Long-term effects may occur as a result of international regulatory efforts, such as the 2015 Paris Climate Agreement to curb greenhouse gas emissions and limit climate change, which has recently come into force.
+There can be no assurances that these factors, in combination with others, will not result in a prolonged or further decline in hydrocarbon prices, which may continue to have an adverse effect on, among other things, Qatar's GDP growth, fiscal revenues, balance of payments and foreign trade.